-A. It would be difficult to characterize, estimate just what Leavenworth did for the Army except it started in its modern-education.
-We--pressed hard, 'stumbled frequently, pressed ahead and finally out of this all came very fine technique.
-I was very much worried at the start of the second World War for fear our--well out of the first World War--for fear our officers were too-theoretical.
-We didn't have an actual Navy in the water like the Navy--the Fleet--we had no fleet--we had no real Army.
-Had a name, but not an Army, like the First Army or the Second Army.
-So the officers had to get their training theoretically.
-And I was very much afraid there was going to be too much theory.
-But afterwards I discovered that our men were so well prepared in the theoretical part--the large factors in the thing--that they were far yonder, I thought, ahead of the preparations of that nature with the British.
-The British had an immense advantage in tactical information because of their battle experiences, particularly in the early part of the Second World War--but when it came to the other aspects of it, it was quite the other way around.
-The Americans had basic training--their staff officers-which enabled them to go into this work in a very well prepared manner.
-Much to my surprise because I thought they would have too much of that and too little of the other thing.
-I knew that they had too little of the other, but there was no way of doing it better.
-Because I think they said at that time you could get all of the non-commissioned officers of the Regular Army in the Brooklyn stadium. [g] Q. Any comments on the National Guard camps?
+It would be difficult to characterize, estimate just what Leavenworth did for the army except it started it in its modern education.
+We pressed hard, stumbled frequently, pressed ahead, and finally out of this all came very fine technique.
+I was very much worried at the start of the Second World War for fear our-well, out of the First World War-for fear our officers were too theoretical.
+We didn't have an actual fleet in the water like the navy did.
+We had no real army, (had a name, but not an army like the First Army or the Second Army.)
+The officers had to get their training theoretically, and I was very much afraid that it was going to be too much theory.
+But afterwards I discovered that our men were so well prepared in the theoretical part, the large factors in the thing, that they were far yonder, I thought, ahead of the preparations of that nature with the British.

+The British had an immense advantage in tactical information because of their battle experiences, particularly in the early part of the Second World War.
+But when it came to the other aspects of it, it was quite the other way around.
+The Americans had basic training, their staff officers, which enabled them to go into this work in a very well prepared manner, much to my surprise, because I thought they would have too much of that and too little of the other thing.
+I knew that they had too little of the other, but there was no way of doing it better, because I think they said at that time you could get all of the noncommissioned officers of the Regular Army in the Brooklyn stadium.

+g.
+Any comments on the National Guard camps?